top of page

 meeting?
 That's ok, we'll see you next time.
 Don't like the reading?
 Don't worry, it's not that many pages, and next meeting we're discussing something different.
 I'm making an effort to select readings that are available online unless otherwise elected by the group.
 If we decide to purchase a book, I will make an order via Brickbat Books so that we can support a local small business.

-Fill out this google form to answer a few quick questions about your schedule preferences and reading interests, and join the mailing list via the form at the bottom of this page to receive updates about future meetings.
+Join the mailing list via the form at the bottom of this page to receive updates about future meetings.

 UPCOMING MEETINGS: